copsTvFan/cops-episode-guide/guide.md

 "Jumping the Gun"

 - Surrounded by officers, a driver's sneaky passenger makes a bold move.
+TODO: Add other officers.
-- Tempers flare between roommates after a woman feeds eggs to her dog.
+- TODO.
+Tempers flare between roommates after a woman feeds eggs to her dog.
-- A deputy acts swiftly when he spots a dangerous object in the backseat of a vehicle.
+- TODO.
+A deputy acts swiftly when he spots a dangerous object in the backseat of a vehicle.

 ### S30E09